Is your handbag full of too much 'stuff'?

 In my opinion, there are a few essentials that every Mum should have in her handbag - especially if you've got young kids.
 And by that, I don't mean lugging around 100 different items for any possible 'emergency' situation.
 I'm talking about getting back to the basics and getting your bag organised so it only holds the things you use and need.

 The priorities for a well-organised handbag should be that you know where everything is, you've got the essentials on hand, and it should be easy to quickly find and grab what you need.
 So, if your handbag is full of 'stuff', here are some tips for getting it cleared out and organised to make life that little bit easier when you're out and about .

 1 | CUT DOWN ON HANDBAG CLUTTER

 First up, it's always a good idea to do a good declutter before you set up any new organised system, and it's no different with your handbag!

-Start by completely emptying out the contents of your bag and assessing what you actually need and use on a regular basis - if you haven't used it in 3 months, then get rid of it.
+Start by completely emptying out the contents of your bag and assessing what you actually need and use on a regular basis.

 Be honest and realistic about what you actually keep in your handbag - is that potential 'emergency situation' really an emergency?!

 - Loyalty cards for different stores - many stores [but not all] keep your name on their system anyway so you may not need to carry every card around with you